gitpeck/abhilashasaroj/vissim_tutorials.md

 #### Project Brief
 - Targeted learners
 - Use
-- Which tuotorials I am preparing
+- Which tutorials I am preparing
 - Brief of all tutorials in series
 - Link to all tutorials in series